-22 December 2016 - Sydney, Australia & Auckland, New Zealand - Living Cell Technologies Limited has completed treatment of all six patients in group 2 of the Phase IIb clinical trial of NTCELL® for Parkinson's disease, at Auckland City Hospital.
-Four patients had 80 NTCELL microcapsules implanted into the putamen on each side of their brain, and two patients had sham surgery with no NTCELL implanted.
+1 May 2017 - Sydney, Australia & Auckland, New Zealand - Living Cell Technologies Limited has completed treatment of all six patients in the third and final group of patients in the Phase IIb clinical trial of NTCELL® for Parkinson's disease, at Auckland City Hospital.

+Four patients had 120 NTCELL microcapsules implanted into the putamen on each side of their brain, and two patients had sham surgery with no NTCELL implanted.
 To date there are no safety issues in any of the six patients.